 Just like filing your taxes, it falls on your shoulders to remember to take the RMD once you reach 72.
 You can do the math yourself (we’ll explain below) to figure out what your required minimum distribution will be, or you can ask for help from a tax professional or financial adviser.

-To calculate your RMD, you need to know exactly how much you’ve got saved up in each account as of Dec.
+To calculate your RMD, you need to know exactly how much you have saved in your retirement account as of Dec.
 31 of the previous year.
-Next, use the table below from the IRS to find your “distribution period” score, which is based on your life expectancy.
+Next, use the table below (the IRS’s Uniform Lifetime Table) to find your “distribution period” score, which is based on your life expectancy.

-To calculate the RMD, divide the retirement account balance by the distribution period that corresponds with your age.
+To calculate the RMD, divide your retirement account balance by the distribution period that corresponds with your age.
 Repeat this step for each of your accounts to come up with the total amount you must withdrawal for the year.
-Remember, your account balance will change and the IRS can update its distribution period figures, so redoing this math each year is crucial to ensure you take out the correct sum.
+Remember, your account balances change over time and the IRS can update its distribution period figures, so redoing this math each year is crucial to ensure you take out the correct sum.

-Let’s say you turned 72 in December 2019 and had a balance of $1 million in your retirement account on Dec.
-31. You would then find the distribution period that corresponds to your age in Table III or the Uniform Lifetime Table.
+Let’s say you turned 72 in December 2020 and had a balance of $1 million in your retirement account as of Dec.
+31. You would then find the distribution period that corresponds to your age in the Uniform Lifetime Table.

 However, if you’re married and your spouse is 10 years or more younger than you and is the sole beneficiary of the retirement account, you will need to find your “distribution period” score on this alternate table by locating the spot where your age and your spouse’s age intersects.

-For instance, if you turned 72 this year and had that same $1 million balance in your retirement account on Dec.
+For instance, if you turned 72 in 2020 and had that same $1 million balance in your retirement account on Dec.
 31, but were married to a spouse who’d just celebrated their 59 birthday, your distribution period number wouldn’t be 27.4, but rather 28.1 to accommodate the longer expected lifeline of your spouse.

-And this would mean you’d need to take an RMD of $35,587.19 from that account for the year, or about $909.16 less than you would if you were single or married to a spouse closer to your own age.
+And this would mean you’d need to take an RMD of $35,587.19 from your account in 2021, or about $909.16 less than you would if you were single or married to a spouse closer to your own age.